muzammilar/Resources-Algorithms-and-Data-Structures/interviews/leetcode/Readme.md

 touch "$DIR_NAME/solution.go"
 touch "$DIR_NAME/solution.py"
 ```

 <!--
 XYZ prbolem in golang and python along with problem statement.

 Please add comments to the code.

 The main function should be commented out by default.

 Python solution must be under a class Solution.
 Golang solution should not have a Solution struct.

-Please print the problem statement, the explaination and complexity as markdown code (`.md`) format, as well.
+Please print the problem statement, the approach, time complexity and space complexity as raw markdown code.
 -->